-The Scrum checklist is a simple tool to help you get started with Scrum, or assess your current implementation of Scrum.
-It is based on the Scrum Checklist of Henrik Kniberg, I have added one section: Distributed Scrum.
+The Scrum checklist is a simple tool to help you get started with Scrum or assess your current implementation of Scrum.
+It is based on the Scrum Checklist of Henrik Kniberg; I have added one section: Distributed Scrum.

-If you are doing Scrum it might be interesting to have the team go through this list at a retrospective.
+If you are doing Scrum, it might be interesting to have the team go through this list at a retrospective.
 As a discussion tool, not an evaluation tool.

-To use it, just go to the sheet Input and mark your “score”.
+To use it, just go to the sheet Input and mark your “score.”
 When everything is filled in correctly, all red crosses will be green.
 Simple as that, just like Scrum.
 Scrum is dead simple… However, implementing it can be a bit more challenging 😉

 But you are just using Henrik Scrum Checklist and pretending it is yours?
 No, I am not.
-Henrik made it, but everyone is free to use it, distribute it, and improve it as long as you mention the original one if from Henrik.
+Henrik made it, but everyone is free to use it, distribute it, and improve it as long as you mention the original one from Henrik.
 I created an excel file around it and added the Distributed sections.